Before I became an SEO content specialist, I studied civil engineering.

 4. Deltek ComputerEase

-Deltek ComputerEase is construction accounting and project management software.
+Deltek ComputerEase is construction accounting and project management software designed to help contractors manage costs, equipment, and project workflows more effectively.

 What I like about Deltek ComputerEase: